 Domestic and agricultural water supply needs in the Middle Klamath Hydrologic Area are met through surface water diversions, groundwater pumping, and springs.
 DWR has identified two groundwater basins in this hydrologic area: Happy Camp Town Area and Seiad Valley.

-Hydroelectric reservoirs regulate Klamath River flows in the Upper and Middle Klamath River hydrologic areas.
-Within California, there are three power generating facilities and three reservoirs on the mainstem of the Klamath River: Copco 1, Copco 2, and Iron Gate.

 Scott River Hydrologic Area (HU No. 105.40)

 The Scott River Hydrologic Area covers approximately 814 square miles in the Klamath Mountains province.
 The valley floor elevation ranges from 2,500 to 3,000 feet, and surrounding mountains range up to 8,500 feet.
 Annual precipitation ranges from below 20 inches in the valley to over 70 inches in the western mountains.